runwhen-contrib/runwhen-local/README.md

 This tool runs on your local machine, and:

 - **Scans** your Kubernetes-based cluster
-- Combines **your environment** with **open source troubleshooting commands**
+- Combines **your environment** with **community curated troubleshooting commands**
-- 🎉 Generates a searchable / copy pasteable cheat sheet for your environment
+- 🎉 Generates a searchable / copy pasteable cheat sheet *tailored for the workloads you are running*

 ![RunWhen Local Overview](assets/flow.png)